wheelibin/SharpPDFLabel/README.markdown

 	return new FileStreamResult(pdfStream, "application/pdf");
 ```

-#### Adding more label definitions
+#### Create New Label Definitions<a name="definingLabelDefs"></a>

-Extra labels are simply added by deriving from the `LabelDefinition` class like so:
+A label definition is a class that provides the layout specifications for a label.
+Extra label definitions are simply added by deriving from the `LabelDefinition` class like so:

 (all dimensions and margins are specified in mm)
 ```cs